Abbott Dimension, Mathematics Inspired by Flatland

-\begin{lemma} Every model space $X$ of finite Abbott dimension admits a model profile. \end{lemma} \begin{proof} Let $X$ be a given model space with $Ab(X)=n$.
-Then there is an element $K\in X_{n-1}$ such that $K\ll_{n}X$.
-As $K\subseteq X$ we have that $Ab(K)\leq n$, and so by Proposition \ref{existence of model subspace} there must be a model subspace $Y_{n-1}\subseteq K$ with the same Abbott dimension as $K$.
-Because $K$ witnesses $X$ being in $X_{n}$ and $Y_{n-1}$ is a subset of $K$ we have that $Y_{n-1}$ witnesses $X$ being in $X_{n}$ as well.
-We may repeat this process to find $Y_{k}$ for $3\leq k\leq n-2$, yielding a model profile for $X$. \end{proof}
+\begin{proposition} Every model space $X$ of finite Abbott dimension admits a model profile. \end{proposition} \begin{proof} Let $X$ be a given model space with $Ab(X)=n$.
+Then there is an element $Y\in X_{n-1}$ such that $Y\ll_{n}X$.
+As $Y\subseteq X$ we have that $Ab(Y)\leq n$, and so by Proposition \ref{existence of model subspace} there must be a model subspace $Y_{n-1}\subseteq Y$ with the same Abbott dimension as $Y$ which is at least $n-1$.
+Then $Y_{n-1}\in X_{n-1}$.
+Because $Y$ witnesses $X$ being in $X_{n}$ and $Y_{n-1}$ is a subset of $Y$ we have that $Y_{n-1}$ witnesses $X$ being in $X_{n}$ as well by Lemma \ref{subspaces witness}.
+We may repeat this process to find $Y_{k}$ for $1\leq k\leq n-2$, yielding a model profile for $X$.